svparijs/TYPO3.AccountManagement/README.md

 #####Routing

-To be able to address the login feature you will need to add these routes in the general Configuration/Routes.yaml
+To be able to address the Account Management you will need to add these routes in the general Configuration/Routes.yaml

 	-
-	  name: 'Security'
+	  name: 'AccountManagement'
-	  uriPattern: '<SecuritySubroutes>'
+	  uriPattern: '<AccountManagementSubroutes>'
 	  subRoutes:
-	    SecuritySubroutes:
+	    AccountManagementSubroutes:
 	      package: TYPO3.AccountManagement

 ####Create Account